Tuesday, February 22, 2011

 It always sounds terrible if you try to tell someone else's story.
 Music is kind of the same way.
 And one of the rules of the blues is that you need to put some of yourself into it.
 If you will search on youtube, you will find that there are an amazing number of muscians, many of them young, who are interested in Leadbelly songs and trying to bring them forward.
 The best ones, in my opinions, are the ones who don't try to imitate him, but maybe incorporate a few licks into their own sound.

-It's also very hard to sing when you're playing these bass runs, btw.
-You how to just practice 10,000 times until you get it.
+It's also very hard to sing when you're playing these bass runs, by the way.
+It sounds easy, but it is not, at least not for me.
+You just have to just practice 10,000 times until you get the knack for singing one melody while playing another on the guitar.